jakartaee/platform/jakartaee11/JakartaEE11ReleasePlan.md

 | *Platform*   |              |         |             |         |         |         | **Release**     |

 For all milestone releases after M1:
-* specs that are slated to have release review before that milestone will include their final versions in the milestone.
+* specs that are slated to have release review initiated before that milestone will include their final versions in the milestone.
 * all other specs will include the latest version they have on hand.
 (Ed and Arjan commit to do the release work for this case, if necessary.)

 ## Scope ([issue]())